leapdao/sparse-merkle-tree/proof-data-provider/README.md

 {"jsonrpc":"2.0", "id":64, "result":307534184564}
 ```

-The response's result is your tree's INDEX into provider's database.
+The response is your tree's INDEX into provider's database.
 You need to save it.
 You will use it in all your next interactions with your sparse-merkle-tree.

 ### Method - `addTreeFromContract`.